Cosworth DFV: Formula One

 At the end of 1967, Copp and Hayes gently explained to Chapman that he would no longer have monopoly use of the DFV and in August 1967 it was announced that the power unit would be available for sale, via Cosworth Engineering, to racing teams throughout the world.
-Hayes released the DFV initially to French team Matra, headed by Ken Tyrrell with Jackie Stewart as a driver.
+Hayes released the DFV initially to British team Matra International, headed by Ken Tyrrell with Jackie Stewart as a driver.
 What followed was a golden age, where teams big or small could buy an engine which was competitive, light, compact, easy to work with and relatively cheap (£7,500 at 1967 prices or about £90,000 in 2005 money).
 The DFV effectively replaced the Coventry Climax as the standard F1 powerplant for the private (mostly British) teams.

 Lotus, McLaren, Matra, Brabham, March, Surtees, Tyrrell, Hesketh, Lola, Williams, Penske, Wolf and Ligier are just some of the teams to have used the DFV.
 In 1969 and 1973 every World Championship race was won by DFV-powered cars, with the engine taking a total of 155 wins from 262 races between 1967 and 1985.

+The DFV-powered cars won also the Constructor championship, fighting with the Ferrari who won from 1975 to 1977 and in 1979.

 The advent of ground effect aerodynamics on the F1 scene in 1977 provided a new lease of life for the now decade-old engine.
 The principle relied on Venturi tunnels on the underside of the car to create low pressure regions and thus additional downforce.
 Previously, teams running Ferrari and Alfa-Romeo flat-12 engines had enjoyed a handling advantage due to the low centre of gravity in such a configuration.
 However, for ground effect, the wide engine was completely the opposite of what was required as the cylinder heads protruded into the area where the Venturi tunnels should have been.